NattapatN/Streaming-Project_Server/README.md

 # Streaming-Project_Server
-server for receive data and steaming to end users
+server for receive data and steaming to end users.